Ginseng 人参 in Traditional Chinese Medicine

 4) Take Ginseng in capsules/extract form

-Some pharmacies /herbal stores do sell grounded ginseng powder or the extract.
+Some pharmacies /chinese medical shops/ tcm medical halls in Singapore do sell grounded ginseng powder or the extract.
 This is very convenient for those who do not have time to boil the tonics or do not like the bitter taste ginseng.